pevey/medusa-auth-cognito/README.md

 ## AWS User Pool Setup

-When you create your user pool, make sure you create an app integration with the ALLOW_ADMIN_USER_PASSWORD_AUTH authentication flow enabled.
+When you create your user pool, select 'email' as an alias attribute for signing in.
+Also, make sure you create an app integration with the ALLOW_ADMIN_USER_PASSWORD_AUTH authentication flow enabled.

 ## Revoking Customer Authorization